Minterne Magna

 Minterne Magna is a village and civil parish in Dorset, England, situated midway between Dorchester and Sherborne.
 In the 2011 census the parish had a population of 184.
 The village is sited near the source of the River Cerne among the chalk hills of the Dorset Downs.
 Some of the highest points in Dorset, including Telegraph Hill (267 m) and Dogbury Hill (248 m), are nearby.

 The church contains the tombs of several members of the Napier family, who were Lords of the Manor from c.1600 to 1765.

 Minterne House

 Minterne House is the ancestral home of the Digby family and earlier the Churchill family.

-The estate was once owned by the Abbey of Cerne from around the year 987 and after the dissolution of the monasteries around 1539 it was passed to Winchester College who in 1642 leased it to the John Churchill father of the first Sir Winston Churchill (1620-88), then it was inherited by his son Charles who died without an heir so the house went to his wife's family the Goulds who sold it to Admiral Robert Digby in 1768.
+The estate was once owned by the Abbey of Cerne, from around the year 987, and, after the dissolution of the monasteries around 1539, it later passed to Winchester College who, in 1642, leased it to John Churchill, the father of the first Sir Winston Churchill (1620–88).
+The estate was later inherited by Sir Winston's son, Charles, who died without an heir, so the house went to his wife's family, the Goulds, who sold it to Admiral Robert Digby in 1768.